Vad Lee

-Lavaedeay Monlique "Vad" Lee (born April 27, 1993) is an American football quarterback for the Philadelphia Stars of the United States Football League (USFL).
-He went to Hillside High School (Durham, North Carolina).
+He went to Hillside High School in Durham, North Carolina.
 Lee is considered to be a skilled dual-threat, athletic quarterback who redshirted as a true freshman at Georgia Tech.
 Lee played in several games during his redshirt freshman season in 2012 as a backup to starting Georgia Tech quarterback Tevin Washington, and Lee was the Yellow Jackets' starting quarterback during 2013 season.
 Lee went to Georgia Tech after a successful prep career in North Carolina.
 In January 2014, Lee transferred to James Madison University.

-High school
+Early life

 Lee earned four varsity letters and served three years as a team captain while playing for Hillside under coach Antonio King.
 Lee led Hillside to the North Carolina state championship in 2010.
 Lee's high school career totals include: 5,000 passing yards, 1,960 rushing yards, and Lee was responsible for 85 touchdowns.
 Lee also played wide receiver as a sophomore, producing 1,124 receiving yards and nine touchdowns.

 Lee led Hillside to a perfect 16–0 record in 2010 and won the North Carolina 4A State Championship game 40–0 over Davie County at BB&T field in Winston-Salem, North Carolina.
 Lee threw for 264 yards and three touchdown passes in the state championship game, earning MVP honors.
 Lee's other high school honors include: the Pac-6 Conference Player of the Year, the AP North Carolina state Player of the Year, first team all-state, and MVP of the Offense-Defense All-American Bowl.

-College
+College career

 Georgia Tech

 Lee was recruited by Georgia Tech as a four-star recruit.
 He received a redshirt season in 2011.
 Lee played in several games during 2012 football season as a backup to starting Georgia Tech quarterback Tevin Washington.
 However, Lee saw only limited playing time until Georgia Tech faced North Carolina on November 10, 2012.
 Lee entered the game at Kenan Memorial Stadium with Tech trailing North Carolina 14–7 in the first quarter, and he never left.
 Lee made Georgia Tech's triple option offense unstoppable, helping the Yellow Jackets account for 588 yards of offense in a 68–50 win over North Carolina, the most combined points ever in any Atlantic Coast Conference football game.
 Lee rushed for 112 yards and two touchdowns, and he threw for 169 yards and a touchdown as well.
 However, coach Paul Johnson continued to start Washington in every football game during 2012 season, and he rotated the two quarterbacks with their playing time depending on performance during games.
 Lee became the Yellow Jackets' starting quarterback at the beginning of the 2013 football season.
 Lee announced his decision to transfer to another school at the end of the 2013 football season.